reefland/ansible-k3s-argocd-renovate/docs/democratic-csi-settings.md

         └── v
   ```

+  * WARNING: You need to create a dataset at the `k8s` level for each cluster you will be connecting to TrueNAS.
+Multiple clusters can not share the same dataset.
+And create the `iscsi` and `nfs` dataset structures within each cluster dataset.
   * The datasets named `v` will hold the zvols created for persistent storage whereas datasets `s` will hold detached snapshots of the `v` dataset

   The following commands can be used from TrueNAS Shell to create the iSCSI and NFS datasets: